tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 to learn a variety of languages, and meet fortnightly to discuss approaches.
 I saw this as a good opportunity to "pick up Haskell again".
 So I did.

+_This post, along with following parts, will be my log of my experiences and the things I'm learning while going through this exercise.
+It'll be littered with wild theories, opinions, inefficient uses of code, hopefully some good learnings, and sometimes things that are just plain wrong.
+I'm keen to hear any thoughts people have or anything they can add or ask in comments.
+So don't be afraid to drop a comment or three!_

 # Week 1

 ## Build Tooling